jwvdiermen/grunt-include-source/README.md

 ### Options

 #### options.basePath
-Type: `String`
+Type: `String` or `Array[String]`
 Default value: `''`

 The base path to use when expanding files.
+Can be an array to support expanding files from multiple paths.

 #### options.baseUrl
 Type: `String`